 Once you click on install, you will be asked to choose and confirm the STS features by clicking on Confirm button as below image.

 Now once you confirm the STS features, you have to accept the terms of the license agreements.
 As you can see in the below image.

-Accept the license agreements and click on Finish button.
+Accept the license agreements and click on the Finish button.

-As soon as you click on Finish button it will start downloading and installing software as you can see in below image.
-It takes few minutes to install so wait for it.
+As soon as you click on the Finish button it will start downloading and installing software as you can see below image.
+It takes a few minutes to install so wait for it.

 Step-4.
 Restart Eclipse IDE

-Once installation has complete it will ask you to restart the eclipse IDE to effect the STS plug-in installation.
+Once the installation has been completed it will ask you to restart the eclipse IDE to affect the STS plug-in installation.
 Click on Restart Now button as below image:

 Step-5.
 Verify STS installation

 To verify it click on File > New > Others… and type spring, you can see the below images: